SmartBear/testengine-cli/README.md

 `testengine run project [options] <project-file>`

-In the command line above, the <project filename> can be eiter a project file (.xml), a directory with a composite project or a zip file (either exported from ReadyAPI or created manually with all the needed dependencies inside).
+In the command line above, the `<project file>` can be eiter a project file (.xml), a directory with a composite project or a zip file (either exported from ReadyAPI or created manually with all the needed dependencies inside).
 When pointing to a project file or a folder of a composite project, the CLI will try to find all files the project is depending on to run the job.
 When `<project-file>` points to a zip file, the zip file is expected to include all the files needed,